glenasmith/glenasmith.github.io/guava/guava.md

 ## Few words about Why Guava?

 * Developed at Google for internal use
-* Lots less boilerplace
+* Reduces boilerplate
 * Good patterns from smart people
 * Absorbs old "Google Collections" lib
 * Apache 2 license
-* You will use it every day of your coding life
+* You will use it every day life - it's like riding a Unicorn

 ---V